MauritsWilke/MassWebhooks/readme.md

  npm i
  ```
  3. Navigate to `src/config.json` and edit the boilerplate settings.
- 4. Run the application using
+ 4. Run the application using.
  ```
 node --experimental-json-modules --no-warnings .
  ```